kellymakesstuff/appear-rsvp/README.md

 ## MVP and Goals

-- User can register for an account using household code on paper invitation
+- User can access household RSVP entry using household code on paper invitation
 - User can RSVP and designate attendance, contact info, etc for each individual guest
 - User can specify entrée order and dietary restrictions
-- User can add pictures and label with guest names from household
 - User can view larger gallery of all included photos

 <br>